Wh1t3Fox/tempor/README.md

  * More to come...

 <p>
-Currently supporting Digital Ocean, Linode, and Vultr.
+Currently supporting Digital Ocean, Linode, Vultr, AWS, GCP, and Azure.
 More to come!
 </>

 #### Total Setup Time